Email Sandboxing’s Dynamic Defense Against Zero-Day Threats

 Within this controlled environment, the sandbox observes what happens when the content is processed:

-For attachments, the sandbox opens the file and monitors all resulting system activities, tracking processes created, files modified, registry changes made, and network connections attempted.
-According to VMware Carbon Black’s 2025 Threat Report, 73% of malicious email attachments now employ some form of delayed execution or staged download to evade detection, making this behavioral monitoring essential.
+• For attachments, the sandbox opens the file and monitors all resulting system activities, tracking processes created, files modified, registry changes made, and network connections attempted.
+Security researchers have observed that many malicious email attachments employ some form of delayed execution or staged download to evade detection, making this behavioral monitoring essential.

-For URLs, the sandbox visits the linked website and monitors for suspicious activities such as redirect chains, drive-by downloads, exploit attempts, and phishing indicators.
-Recent analysis by Microsoft found that malicious URLs in emails have grown increasingly complex, with 87% now employing multiple redirection steps before reaching the actual malicious payload.
+• For URLs, the sandbox visits the linked website and monitors for suspicious activities such as redirect chains, drive-by downloads, exploit attempts, and phishing indicators.
+Research has found that malicious URLs in emails have grown increasingly complex, with many employing multiple redirection steps before reaching the actual malicious payload.

 Threat Determination and Response